 The B&B Hotels (www.hotelbb.de) chain has more than 50 German hotels, also on the modern, bright-and-basic model.
 Charges are in the €50-55 range for singles, about €60 for doubles, €70-80 for family rooms.
 Not all are central but parking is generally ample and free.
 WLAN room access is standard at no extra charge.

-VCH-Hotels is an established network with about 60 generally quiet, mostly mid-sized and three-star private hotels in Germany, varying in location but many offering rooms in traditional buildings starting around €50/70 single/double a night.
+VCH-Hotels is an established network with more than 50 generally quiet, mostly mid-sized and three-star private hotels in Germany, varying in location but many offering rooms in traditional buildings starting around €50/70 single/double a night.
 Visit www.vch.de to survey the choices and book.

-Romantik Hotels & Restaurants International (www.romantikhotels.com) has more than 100 listings for traditional German buildings.
-Similarly the Schenks Castles & Gardens guide (www.schenckguide.com) includes accommodation listings by state.
+The romance of staying in a German castle or manor is an attraction.
+Romantik Hotels & Restaurants International www.romantikhotels.com has more than 100 listings for traditional German buildings.
+Similarly the Schenks Castles & Gardens guide www.schencksreisefuehrer.de includes links to accommodation listings by state.
 Charges at many of these last two groups of properties are high, but some fall into the budget range.

 Also a private concern, the Gästehaus (also Gasthof, Gaststätte or, away from towns, sometimes Landhaus) can have the function of an inn or tavern (Wirtshaus) while offering rooms and breakfast.
 In the south these can be very traditional in atmosphere, with landscapes or folk paintings and local cuisine.
 They tend to charge lower rates than hotels, but the name can sometimes conceal a more up-market establishment with full restaurant service.
 Check before booking.